darrenoshan/gns3_on_fedora/README.md

 ## GNS3 on Fedora

-This is a my personal script to install GNS3 on Fedora linu, published under the GNU GPLv3 License
+This is my personal script to install GNS3 on Fedora linu, published under the GNU GPLv3 License

 ```
 git clone git://github.com/oshaghi1/gns3_on_fedora.git